Colonel JOHN W. BLOCHER

 SUMMARY OF JOINT ASSIGNMENTS

-1. June 2017 – July 2019, Military Assistant to the Commander, Allied Joint Force Command, Brunssum, Netherlands
+1. June 2017 – July 2019, Military Assistant to the Commander, Allied JFC Brunssum, Netherlands, as a lieutenant colonel

-2. June 2020 – July 2022, Military Assistant to the Undersecretary of Defense for Policy, Pentagon, Washington D.C.
+2. June 2020 – July 2022, Military Assistant to the Undersecretary of Defense for Policy, Pentagon, Washington, D.C., as a colonel

 FLIGHT INFORMATION